The Association of Black Sociologists is pleased to announce the launch of

-Editorial BoardSandra L. Barnes, Editor Professor, Department of Human and Organizational Development and the Divinity School Vanderbilt University Art Paris, Book Review Editor Associate Professor, Sociology Syracuse University Michael Barnett Lecturer, Sociology, Psychology & Social Work University of West Indies, Mona Cynthia Cook Associate Professor, Sociology Florida A & M University Rutledge Dennis Professor, Sociology & Anthropology George Mason University Regina Dixon-Reeves Faculty Development/Diversity Specialist University of Chicago Joanna Hadjicostandi Associate Professor, Sociology
+Editorial BoardSandra L. Barnes, Editor Professor, Department of Human and Organizational Development and the Divinity School Vanderbilt University Art Paris, Book Review Editor Associate Professor, Sociology Syracuse University Michael Barnett Lecturer, Sociology, Psychology & Social Work University of West Indies, Mona Cynthia Cook Associate Professor, Sociology Florida A & M University Rutledge Dennis Professor, Sociology & Anthropology George Mason University Regina Dixon-Reeves Executive Director, Office of Diversity & Inclusion Medicine and Biological Sciences Division University of Chicago Joanna Hadjicostandi Associate Professor, Sociology

 University of Texas of the Permian Basin Hayward Derrick Horton Professor, Sociology SUNY-Albany Akil Kokayi Khalfani Director, Africana Institute